West Valley Mega Site

 Reliability & Dispatchable Support

-• Enables firm, dispatchable generation that complements solar/BESS.
+• Supports evaluation of firm, dispatchable generation strategies that complement solar/BESS.

 On-Site Generation & Interconnect Optionality

-• Proximity supports evaluation of behind-the-meter solutions (e.g., reciprocating engines, LM-class turbines, CHP, BESS hybrids).
+• Proximity supports evaluation of behind-the-meter solutions, including reciprocating engines, LM-class turbines, CHP, and BESS hybrids, for phased power, resiliency, and black-start planning.

 Data Center Use Case